umgpy/DLUS/README.md

 The VOI and predicted segmentations in the native space will be saved in 'Output' > ddbb > 'Native'

 The VOI and predicted segmentations in DICOM will be saved in 'Output' > ddbb > 'DICOM'

+**Important:** We have noticed that some of the urethra contours extend out of the prostate contour.
+In those cases, they should be cropped to the borders of the prsotate.